btnguyenPersonal/edit/README.md

 this is my experiment for making a new code editor

-will probably have vim keybinds because I am used to them (could be optional?)

 ## todo
-    - put in vim keybindings
     - add tests
     - after mouse scrolling so cursor isn't on screen, make sure next action resets the window
     - on resize, reset window